Aegwix/linux-terminal-cheatsheet/cheat-sheets/linux-terminal-cheatsheet-en.md

 | `Ctrl + Shift + C` | Copies selected text |
 | `Ctrl + Shift + V` | Pastes copied text |
 | `Alt + .` | Repeats the last argument of the previous command |
-### About Zsh

-#### Zsh Introduction

-Like Bash, Zsh is a powerful interactive command interpreter.
-It is used in Unix and Linux environments and offers a smooth and efficient experience thanks to its many advanced features.
-It is highly appreciated by developers and system administrators as it allows fast navigation and extensive terminal customization.

-#### Zsh Strong Points

-* **Smart Auto-completion** 🎯
-  ➝ Dynamic suggestions for commands and options.

-* **Auto-correction** 🔍
-  ➝ Detects and corrects typos by suggesting the correct command.

-* **Advanced Customization** 🎨
-  ➝ Themes and plugins via **Oh My Zsh** for an optimized and stylish terminal.

-* **Enhanced Command History Management** 📜
-  ➝ Quick search for previous commands and removal of duplicates.

-* **Ultra-fast Navigation** 🚀
-  ➝ **z** plugin for instant access to the most frequently used directories.

-* **Powerful Aliases and Shortcuts** ⚡
-  ➝ Create short commands to speed up task execution.

-* **Bash Compatibility** 🔄
-  ➝ Runs existing Bash scripts without issues.

-* **Separated `$PATH` Management** 📁
-  ➝ `$PATH` is handled as an array (`$path`), making it easier to manage.

-#### Zsh Weak Points

-* **Higher Resource Consumption** 🖥️
-  ➝ More memory-intensive than Bash, especially with **Oh My Zsh** and multiple plugins enabled.

-* **Longer Startup Time** ⏳
-  ➝ Can slow down on launch if too many heavy plugins or themes are loaded.

-* **Imperfect Compatibility with Some Scripts** ⚠️
-  ➝ Some scripts specifically written for Bash may require adjustments.

-* **More Complex Configuration** 🔧
-  ➝ Requires more customization to fully take advantage of its features.

-* **Dependency on Oh My Zsh for Beginners** 🏗️
-  ➝ Many popular features require additional frameworks.

-* **Less Native Support on Some Systems** 📦
-  ➝ Not installed by default on all Linux distributions and macOS (requires manual installation).

-* **Longer Learning Curve for Beginners** 📘
-  ➝ Many advanced options and commands can be overwhelming at first.

-* **Potential Conflicts with Bash** 🔄
-  ➝ Can cause errors if some Bash configurations are incompatible with Zsh.

-* **Less Online Documentation and Support than Bash** 🌐
-  ➝ Most tutorials and online solutions are geared towards Bash.

-### Comparison: Bash vs Zsh

-Bash and Zsh are two of the most popular **command interpreters** on Unix and Linux.
-Both allow users to exe### About Zsh

-#### Zsh Introduction

-Like Bash, Zsh is a powerful interactive command interpreter.
-It is used in Unix and Linux environments and offers a smooth and efficient experience thanks to its many advanced features.
-It is highly appreciated by developers and system administrators as it allows fast navigation and extensive terminal customization.

-#### Zsh Strong Points

-* **Smart Auto-completion** 🎯
-  ➝ Dynamic suggestions for commands and options.

-* **Auto-correction** 🔍
-  ➝ Detects and corrects typos by suggesting the correct command.

-* **Advanced Customization** 🎨
-  ➝ Themes and plugins via **Oh My Zsh** for an optimized and stylish terminal.

-* **Enhanced Command History Management** 📜
-  ➝ Quick search for previous commands and removal of duplicates.

-* **Ultra-fast Navigation** 🚀
-  ➝ **z** plugin for instant access to the most frequently used directories.

-* **Powerful Aliases and Shortcuts** ⚡
-  ➝ Create short commands to speed up task execution.

-* **Bash Compatibility** 🔄
-  ➝ Runs existing Bash scripts without issues.

-* **Separated `$PATH` Management** 📁
-  ➝ `$PATH` is handled as an array (`$path`), making it easier to manage.

-#### Zsh Weak Points

-* **Higher Resource Consumption** 🖥️
-  ➝ More memory-intensive than Bash, especially with **Oh My Zsh** and multiple plugins enabled.

-* **Longer Startup Time** ⏳
-  ➝ Can slow down on launch if too many heavy plugins or themes are loaded.

-* **Imperfect Compatibility with Some Scripts** ⚠️
-  ➝ Some scripts specifically written for Bash may require adjustments.

-* **More Complex Configuration** 🔧
-  ➝ Requires more customization to fully take advantage of its features.

-* **Dependency on Oh My Zsh for Beginners** 🏗️
-  ➝ Many popular features require additional frameworks.

-* **Less Native Support on Some Systems** 📦
-  ➝ Not installed by default on all Linux distributions and macOS (requires manual installation).

-* **Longer Learning Curve for Beginners** 📘
-  ➝ Many advanced options and commands can be overwhelming at first.

-* **Potential Conflicts with Bash** 🔄
-  ➝ Can cause errors if some Bash configurations are incompatible with Zsh.

-* **Less Online Documentation and Support than Bash** 🌐
-  ➝ Most tutorials and online solutions are geared towards Bash.

-### Comparison: Bash vs Zsh

-Bash and Zsh are two of the most popular **command interpreters** on Unix and Linux.
-Both allow users to execute commands, navigate files, and automate tasks through scripts.
-However, despite their shared foundations, their differences in **features, customization, and performance** can influence a user's choice. cute commands, navigate files, and automate tasks through scripts.
-However, despite their shared foundations, their differences in **features, customization, and performance** can influence a user's choice.

 ### Terminal Commands